phac-nml/ecoli_serotyping/README.md

 Each rule is tested for presence or absence of genes listed under the `genes` rule key.
 If all presence or absence conditions (i.e. the genes marked by the `!`) are met a given rule is considered to be valid and pathotype assigned.
 Thus a given sample might have several rules that would concurrently apply that could lead to mixed pathotype prediction separated via the `/` symbol such as `ETEC/STEC`.

-## Shiga toxin typing module
+### Shiga toxin typing module
 The Shiga toxin subtyping module supports typing of the *`stx1`* and *`stx2`* gene subtypes that is relevant both for epidemiological and risk assessment purposes (e.g., disease severity).
 This module also heavily relies on the [pathotype and toxin typing database](./ectyper/Data/ectyper_patho_stx_toxin_typing_database.json) (see [Databases](#databases) section).

 Currently the database supports 4 *`stx1`* subtypes: *`stx1a`*, *`stx1c`*, *`stx1d`* and stx1e and 15 *`stx2`* subtypes: *`stx2a`*, *`stx2b`*, *`stx2c`*, *`stx2d`*, *`stx2e`*, *`stx2f`*, *`stx2g`* ,*`stx2h`*, *`stx2i`*, *`stx2j`*, *`stx2k`*,*`stx2l`*, *`stx2m`*, *`stx2n`*, *`stx2o`*.

-The input sequences are queried against the *`stx1`* and *`stx2`* markers via BLASTN and top hits are being reported separated by the `,` symbol.
-The module supports the multi-copy `stx` gene presence by taking into account the genomic `stx` location parameters such as its coordinates and contig location.
-The `StxSubtypes` lists all unique `stx` subtypes such as `stx2e;stx2k`, the `StxContigNum` lists contig number that `stx1` or `stx2` markers were found irrespective of the subtype such as `stx2:1` (i.e. `stx2` was found on a single contig), the `StxContigNames` and `StxCoordinates` lists all contig names and corresponding genomic coordinates for each stx type listed in the  `StxSubtypes` field according to the listed sorted order.
+The input sequences are queried against the *`stx1`* and *`stx2`* markers via BLASTN and top hits are being reported separated by the `;` symbol.
+The module supports the multi-copy `stx` gene presence by taking into account the genomic `stx` location attributes for each `stx` subtype (i.e. gene coordinates, contig location, overlap with other `stx` hits).
+The multi-copy `stx` gene reporting is not exhaustive (not all hits are being reported).
+That is if multiple `stx` hits are found in the input, the highest quality longest hit per each `stx` subtype is being reported (i.e. the hit with the highest `bitscore`).
+The `StxSubtypes` field lists all UNIQUE `stx` subtypes such as `stx2e;stx2k` even if their genomic locations overlap or are identical due to truncated incomplete `stx` alleles.
+The `StxContigNames` and `StxCoordinates` lists all contig names and corresponding genomic coordinates for each listed `stx` type in the  `StxSubtypes` field according to the alphabetical order.

-## Quality Control (QC) module
+### Quality Control (QC) module
 To provide an easier interpretation of the results and typing metrics, following QC codes were developed.
 These codes allow to quickly filter "reportable" and "non-reportable" samples.
 The QC module is tightly linked to ECTyper allele database, specifically, `MinPident` and `MinPcov` fields.
 For each reference allele minimum `%identity` and `%coverage` values were determined as a function of potential "cross-talk" between antigens (i.e. multiple potential antigen calls at a given setting).